manishmadugula/Notes/os/notes-osconcepts.md

 - It comprises a thread ID, a program counter (PC), a register set, and a stack.
 -  It shares with other threads belonging to the same process its code section, data section, and other operating-system resources, such as open files and signals.
 Also heap area.
+- Context switching a process is slower than context switching a thread belong to same process.
+Thus threads are called Light Weight Processes.

 ## Advantages
 - Responsive UI